-100% bananas Rainforest Alliance Certified or Fairtrade 74% certified traceable to origin systems (see our CCFB website for more info) Fish 99% Marine Stewardship Council certified or working towards certification under a Fishery Improvement Project.
-Better PLANET |.
-Did you know?
-Global Recycled Standard Polyester 36% recycled content certified to the Global Recycled Standard scheme.
-Find out more about responsibly sourced fibres at George 1.
-Mass balance (36.9%) + segregated (62.8%) + identify preserved (0.1%) = 99.8%.
-See on $\rightarrow$ Palm oil 99.8% total certified physical sustainable palm.
-Timber, paper and pulp FSC FOREVER 98.6% of paper-based products come from forests certified by the Forest Stewardship Council (FSC) or Programme for the Endorsement of Forest Certification.
-Cotton 91% Better Cotton, organic or Recycled Cotton.
-Made in Africa certified.
-Find out more about deforestation $\longrightarrow$ Next steps for commodity sourcing (CO2 Expanding to incorporate more commodities and tailored to those that are most significant to our business, in 2022 and beyond we'll be focusing on: 23 Uγ Ę Beef Berries Chicken Dairy Grapes (table and wine) Lamb Pork Rice Soft citrus Wheat Find out more about sustainable seafood $\longrightarrow$ 15 응 🗘 🍰 Developing biodiversity plots Asda's joint programme with Syngenta on Green Headlands has continued to expand the acreage of biodiversity plots sown to nearly 1000 acres.
+Fish

+99% Marine Stewardship Council certified or working towards certification under a Fishery Improvement Project.

+Soya (in animal feed)

+74% certified traceable to origin systems (see our CCFB website for more info)

+99.8% total certified physical sustainable palm'.

+Timber, paper and pulp

+98.6% of paper-based products come from forests certified by the Forest Stewardship Council (FSC) or Programme for the Endorsement of Forest Certification.

+Next steps

+for commodity sourcing

+Expanding to incorporate more commodities and tailored to those that are most significant to our business, in 2022 and beyond we'll be focusing on:

+V Buf

+V Berrie

+Chicken

+V Dairy

+Grapes (table and wine)

+V Lamb

+V Pork

+V Rice

+/ Soft citrus

+Wheat

+Find out more about responsibly sourced fibres at George

+Find out more about deforestation

+Find out more about sustainable seafood

+Developing biodiversity plots

+Asda's joint programme with Syngenta on Green Headlands has continued to expand the acreage of biodiversity plots sown to nearly 1000 acres.

 The mixes sown have been assessed for insect life and abundance and for nutrient capture for subsequent crops.
 The biodiversity plots are sown on land historically left bare at the end of potato and other root crops' fields.
 The Green Headlands work shows this land can be usefully deployed for biodiversity improvement and to retain nutrients.

-Find out more about our Farming and Nature practices Asda Syngenta Greenhead project showing biodiversity plots grown alongside field vegetable production Backing more sustainable farming in Britain In 2021, 100% of our own-brand dairy (milk, cream, butter and cheddar), eggs, potatoes and primary and breaded chicken came from British farms.
+Find out more about our Farming and Nature practices

+Backing more sustainable farming in Britain

+In 2021, 100% of our own-brand dairy (milk, cream, butter and cheddar), eggs, potatoes and primary and breaded chicken came from British farms.
 We also sourced 90% British beef by December 2021, with supply chain challenges preventing us from achieving our 100% target.

 We continued to engage with 100 British farmers on a range of sustainability challenges through 2021.
-We held a number of collaborative sessions with dairy farmers as part of the Arla dairy farming development programme.
+We held a number of collaborative sessions with dairy farmers as part of the Arla1 dairy farming development programme.
 We also collected more soil and biodiversity data from produce growers as part of our ongoing trials to support healthy soils and high crop yield and quality, while attempting to reduce risks such as flooding and erosion and also enhancing habitats for wildlife.
 Some of our long-standing potato and onion farmers have applied a tool to assess chemical, physical and biological soil health, developed for us by the National Institute of Agricultural Botany (NIAB) and the University of Cambridge Institute for Sustainability Leadership, to highlight risk spots in individual fields.
+This pilot will continue into 2022 in order to refine the soil health tool with focus group feedback, before rolling it our more widely by 2025.

+△ Waste

-This pilot will continue into 2022 in order to refine the soil health tool with focus group feedback, before rolling it our more widely by 2025. of International Procurement & Logistics (IPL) contracted potato suppliers had pollinating bio-diversity areas within their cropping area Ę (CO2 ذك 🛆 Waste Through an end to end focus on waste and moving towards circular economies, we can eliminate waste of all kinds - from the field or factory, to supermarket shelves and customer homes.
-Food Waste As a major food retailer, we are determined to do whatever we can to reduce food waste, right across the value chain.
+Through an end to end focus on waste and moving towards circular economies, we can eliminate waste of all kinds - from the field or factory, to supermarket shelves and customer homes.

+Food Waste

+As a major food retailer, we are determined to do whatever we can to reduce food waste, right across the value chain.
 Today, 99.4% of the food we handle completes the value chain journey to customers' homes.

 COVID-19 lockdowns and supply chain disruption brought significant challenges for forecasting and, as a result, our overall food surplus increased in 2021.
 We are pleased, however, that we increased both the proportion of our total surplus redistributed and the absolute number - redistributing 18% more food than in 2020 and 75% more than in 2019.
 Our full food waste and redistribution (tonnage) data is available to view here.

-18% more food surplus redistributed
+more food surplus redistributed

-Find out more about Waste at Asda
+Find out more about Waste at Asda ->

 What happens to surplus food at Asda?